Sweethearts (play): Synopsis

-A stiff Victorian youth, "Harry" Spreadbrow, has been suddenly called away to India and must leave immediately.
-He visits his childhood friend, a delicate if spirited young woman, "Jenny" Northcott, who is busy in her garden.
+A stiff Victorian youth, Henry "Harry" Spreadbrow, has been suddenly called away to India and must leave immediately.
+He visits his childhood friend, a delicate if spirited young woman, Jane "Jenny" Northcott, who is busy in her garden.
 He has long loved her.
 Harry summons the courage to declare his love and propose marriage to her, but Jenny is flirtatious and capricious, and frustrates his every overture, letting him believe that she does not care for him.
 He asks her to plant a sapling near the window that would remind her of him, and they plant it together, despite her protest that it would eventually block the view.
 He also asks her to give him a flower to remember her by, and he gives her a flower in return, which she puts to one side without seeming to care about it.
 At last, dejected, he leaves, but then she bursts into tears.